Deutsche Telekom at a glance

 Cash capex (before spectrum investment)

-Free cash flow AL (before dividend payments and spectrum investment)a, b
+Free cash flow AL (before dividend payments and spectrum investment)a

-- The increase was partially offset by EUR 3.9 billion higher cash capex (before spectrum investment) and in particular by higher interest payments, mainly as a result of the financial liabilities recognized and the restructuring begun in connection with the acquisition of Sprint, and the related increase in financing.
-Our contractual termination of a revolving factoring agreement in the Germany segment, and higher repayments of lease liabilities primarily in the United States segment, also had a negative effect.
+- Apart from the EUR 1.4 billion higher cash capex (before spectrum investment), the increase was partially offset in particular by an advance payment for the lease of sites made by T‑Mobile US in September 2021 and higher net interest payments, mainly as a result of the financial liabilities recognized and the restructuring begun in connection with the acquisition of Sprint, and the related increase in financing.
+Higher income tax payments also had an increasing effect on free cash flow AL.

-For further information, please refer to the section “Development of business in the Group.”
+For further information, please refer to the section “Development of business in the Group” in the interim Group management report.

-b bBefore interest payments for zero-coupon bonds and before termination of forward-payer swaps at T‑Mobile US.
+a aBefore interest payments for zero-coupon bonds and before termination of forward-payer swaps at T‑Mobile US in the first nine months of 2020.